IvanPirirR/-RSSI-readouts-serial/README.rst

-.. _bluetooth_central:
+.. _Check_signal:

-Bluetooth: Central
+Check signal
 ##################

 Overview
 ********

-Application demonstrating very basic BLE Central role functionality by scanning for other BLE devices and establishing a connection to the first one with a strong enough signal.
+This is a basic Application that scans a device with a specific name and returns the rssi of the connection.